Immerse yourself in Spanish language, history and culture during this six-week intensive program in Spain's cultural and political capital.

 All courses in this program offer University of Pennsylvania credits and are taught in Spanish.
-Students live with a local family in Madrid, and enjoy the benefits of a total linguistic immersion experience.
-Because of Madrid's central location, the program will also include excursions to Segovia, Toledo, and Seville - cities that highlight Spain's Roman, Semitic, and medieval past.
+Students live with a local family in Madrid and enjoy the benefits of a total linguistic immersion experience.
+Because of Madrid's central location, there is easy access to cities such as Segovia and Toledo as well as the Escorial Palace, and the program also includes an excursion to Cordoba and Seville—sites that highlight Spain's Roman, Semitic and medieval past.

 Course registration is completed by the Penn Summer Abroad office for students who confirm their intent to enroll and submit the required pre-departure documents.

-Note for Visiting Students: One course unit (CU) is generally considered to be equivalent to three semester hours when Penn coursework is transferred to another institution.
+Note for students from other academic institutions: One Penn c.u. is generally considered to be equivalent to three semester hours when transferred to another institution.

 Advanced Spanish Syntax